 You can add or change the IP addresses in a network profile range by importing from a CSV file or by entering values manually.
-Or you can allow an external IPAM provider to supply IP addresses.
+Alternatively, you can allow a third-party IPAM provider to supply IP addresses.

-There is no Import from CSV option for network profiles that use an external IPAM endpoint type because the IP addresses are managed by the external IPAM provider, not vRealize Automation.
+You cannot use the Import from CSV option for network profiles that use a third-party IPAM endpoint because the IP addresses are managed by the third-party IPAM provider, not by vRealize Automation.

-Log in to the vRealize Automation console as a fabric administrator.
+Log in to vRealize Automation as a fabric administrator.

 Create a CSV file containing IP addresses for import to a network range.
 See Create an External Network Profile by Using A Third-Party IPAM Provider and Understanding CSV File Format for Importing Network Profile IP Addresses.

 - Click New and select a network profile type from the drop-down menu.

 - Enter My Network Profile with CSV in the Name text box.

 - Enter Testing network range IP addresses with CSV in the Description text box.